hpsaturn/malos-vision-android-bridge/README.md

 #### Connection to MALOS VISION device

-If you have a malos vision device provisioned, only put the IP for have a connection and subscribe to Vision events:
+If you have a malos vision device provisioned and running, only put the IP for have a connection and subscribe to Vision events:

 ```java
 MalosDrive malosVision = new MalosDrive(MalosTarget.VISION, "192.168.178.53");